Navigating Bad Shoulder Genetics: Identifying Signs & Effective Workout Strategies

 Exercises to Work on Mid Delts (Medial Deltoids)

-There are a number of exercises to work on the mid delts to achieve hypertrophy and to mitigate bad shoulder genetics— the lateral raise and overhead shoulder press.
+There are a number of exercises to work on the mid delts to achieve hypertrophy and to mitigate poor shoulder genetics— the lateral raise and overhead shoulder press.
 The Maximum voluntary isometric contraction (MVIC) is a measure of muscle strength and these two exercises represent 30.3% and 27.9% MVIC, respectively.2

 The mid delts have lower MVIC numbers in the bench press and dumbbell fly at 5% and 3.4%, respectively— clearly, these two exercises do not adequately stimulate the medial deltoids.
 Lateral raises, while an excellent exercise to hit the mid delts, end up hitting the front delts as well—even with the best attempt at raising the dumbbell to the side.
 The key is to isolate the mid delts completely.